olegviro/VersoTeX/README.md

 I use and agree with some design solutions coined in these projects, and disagree with others.
-Below I formulate a few of design principles which I has come to and try to implement in VersoTeX and which have determine TeXVizor.
+Below I formulate a few of design principles which I has come to and try to implement by VersoTeX and which have determine TeXVizor.

 **Dynamic design.** The same mathematical text is read with different